Eastern cottontail: Range and habitat

 The eastern cottontail inhabits meadows, shrubby areas, and edge habitats throughout the eastern and south-central United States, southern Canada, eastern Mexico, Central America, and northernmost South America.
 It is also present on Margarita Island in the Caribbean.
 The species is especially abundant across the Midwest of North America, and its range expanded northward as forests were cleared by settlers.
 Originally absent from New England, it has since been introduced there, where it now competes with the native New England cottontail (Sylvilagus transitionalis).
 It has also been introduced to parts of Oregon, Washington, and British Columbia.
 In the 1950s and 1960s, the species was introduced to France and northern Italy, where it underwent rapid territorial expansion and population growth.
+It was also introduced to Cuba at some point, most likely from the United States in the early 20th century when massive efforts were being made to introduce new species to the island.

 Populations in the mountainous regions of the southwestern United States and western Mexico are now considered a separate species, the robust cottontail (S. holzneri).

 Optimal eastern cottontail habitat includes open grassy areas, clearings, and old fields that support abundant green vegetation, with shrubs or hedgerows providing cover.
 Critical habitat components include dense, well-distributed escape cover interspersed with open foraging areas such as pastures or grasslands.
 In the western United States, they occupy diverse habitats such as ponderosa pine, mixed conifer, and pinyon (Pinus spp.)–juniper (Juniperus spp.) woodlands, where woody debris, shrubby understories, and patchy cover are important for survival.
 Eastern cottontails also thrive in agricultural and suburban environments, especially near fencerows, forest edges, and thickets.
 They can be found in swamps and marshes but generally avoid dense forests.